sylhare/Java/readme.md

 #### abstract class

-An abstract class is a class that have at least one abstract method.
-An abstract method is only a definition, it does not have a body.
+An abstract class is a class that have at least one abstract method marked with the `abstract` keyword (put in the definition instead of `public` for example).
+An abstract method is only a definition, it does not have a body. </br>
-The abstract element are to be implemented in the child class, it used to give a default behaviour and common characteristics.
+The abstract element are to be implemented in the child class when inherited, it used to give a default behaviour and common characteristics.

 #### Interfaces

-There's no constructors in an Interface, there's only abstract methods and variables. </br>
+There's no constructors in an Interface, there's only abstract methods and variables.
+The interface is set thanks to the `implement` keyword at the definition of the class.</br>
 If you wish to store instanced variables however it is best practice to use an Enum instead.